 Mackay is a region of Queensland that has it all.
 The hustle and bustle of the Mackay CBD brings its own brand of excitement with a thriving economy, but what if you wanted to escape for a few days?

-Luckily, Mackay is close to many scenic camping spots away from the concrete jungle.
+Luckily, Mackay is close to many scenic camping spots to explore.
 There are some absolutely gorgeous areas where you can set up your tent, camper trailer or park your caravan and enjoy the great outdoors.

 You can find your own little slice of paradise in the national parks or on the pristine beaches, if you know where to look.